maths/moodle-qtype_stack/doc/en/Topics/Linear_algebra/Random_Matrices.md

 ## Some advice on the use of these functions

-Careful use of deployed variants are key to success here.
+Careful use of [deployed variants](../../STACK_question_admin/Deploying.md) are key to success here.
 The "level of complexity" `k` is quite volatile, and unexpectedly complicated or simple matrices can appear with some regularity.
 In general, the author believes it is better to err on the side of higher `k` and then aggressively trim the variants.

 Don't forget to check that intermediate steps of working are appopriate too!
 It's quite common in linear algebra to generate a problem that has "nice" numbers at the beginning and "nice" numbers in the final answer, but with some horrid working in the middle.

+A good general principle is to work backwards from a solution.
+E.g. if you want to randomly generate a linear system with "nice" row-reduction steps, consider randomly generating elementary matrices and multiplying the answer by these.
+This ensures an answer with the desired properties (e..g unique integer solutions), finely controls the steps needed, and the intermediate working complexity.